YenTonv/CSB310-TeamStone-Wiki1/TeamStoneWiki1.md

 If we look at the robust history and current state of C++ we can speculate on its relevance and future.
 C++ has been in constant development for the past 40+ years and shows no sign of slowing down.
 When you navigate the organization’s official website (https://isocpp.org) you can find it full of very recent updates and links to future events.
 You can also find links to their their project on github, which  has regular updates and active contributors.
 The site also has a current status page that provides a timeline of major feature updates and a road map of currently planned updates leading into next year.
 This level of planning and messaging not only signals that C++ is still widely used but continuing to thrive despite new more accessible languages driving emergent technologies, such as A.I.
 When you search the internet for terms like “most popular programming languages” you will find an overwhelming number of blogs, academic articles and newsletters listing C++ as 'in demand'.
 This is supported by popularity trends and tracking of github projects [madnight.github.io](images/language_popularity.png).
 C++ is in the top 5 and also gaining popularity.
 This is probably due to the aforementioned features but primarily the language's platform independence, backwards compatibility and level of control.
 With embedded systems getting smaller and more complex developers would want to fully harness their software and eek out as much performance as they can.
 It’s unlikely that C++ will will become obsolete any time soon.
 It seems more likely that C++ will continue to evolve in the way it has for the last few decades by implementing new features and eventually adopting a new name.

-6. Create a timeline graphic of history and evolutions of your programming language - Yen Ton
+6. Create a timeline graphic of history and evolutions of your programming language

+[7]

 7. Assemble all the sections so the final wiki is comprehensive - Michael

 ### References

 [1] B. Stroustrup.
-“The C++ Programming Language.” stroustrup.com. https://www.stroustrup.com/C++.html (accessed 4/15/2023).
+“The C++ Programming Language.” stroustrup.com. https://www.stroustrup.com/C++.html.
+[Accessed 4-15-2023].

 [2] B. Stroustrup.
-“A History of C++: 1979-1991.” stroustrup.com. https://www.stroustrup.com/hopl2.pdf (accessed 4/15/2023).
+“A History of C++: 1979-1991.” stroustrup.com. https://www.stroustrup.com/hopl2.pdf.
+[Accessed 4-15-2023].

 [3] B. Stroustrup.
-“Bjarne Stroustrup’s FAQ.” stroustrup.com. https://www.stroustrup.com/bs_faq.html#what-is (accessed 4/15/2023).
+“Bjarne Stroustrup’s FAQ.” stroustrup.com. https://www.stroustrup.com/bs_faq.html#what-is.
+[Accessed 4/15/2023].

 [4] TechRepublic interview - Bjarne Stroustrup. (n.d.).
 Retrieved April 16, 2023, from https://stroustrup.com/TechRepublic-interview-Bjarne-Stroustrup.pdf

+[5] N. Duggal, “What are the uses of C++ & Its Applications: Simplilearn,” Simplilearn.com, 03-Mar-2023.
+[Online].
+Available: https://www.simplilearn.com/tutorials/cpp-tutorial/top-uses-of-c-plus-plus-programming.
+[Accessed: 16-Apr-2023].

+[6] R. Meltzer, “C++ VS Java: A guide for beginners,” Course Report, 16-Nov-2022.
+[Online].
+Available: https://www.coursereport.com/blog/c-vs-java-a-guide-for-beginners.
+[Accessed: 16-Apr-2023].

+[7] “History of C++,” GeeksforGeeks, 13-Jun-2022.
+[Online].
+Available: https://www.geeksforgeeks.org/history-of-c/.
+[Accessed: 16-Apr-2023].